Browse Submitted Names

 Amirudin m Indonesian, Malay

-Indonesian and Malay form of Amir al-Din.
+Indonesian and Malay variant of Amir al-Din.

 Amith m Sinhalese, Indian, Malayalam